holgerbrandl/gi2accession/README.md

 echo 42 | ./gi2accession.py
 #> 42	CAA44840.1	416
 ```
-To avoid this tedious setup whenever we need to convert GIs, we would like to expose it via a tiny REST API.
+To avoid this tedious setup whenever we need to convert GIs, we now would like to expose it via a tiny REST API.

 ## Setup the REST application